Langtang, Rasuwa: 2015 Nepal earthquake

 The village was entirely destroyed by a massive avalanche resulting from an earthquake on 25 April 2015, during the height of tourist season in the valley.
-The night before the earthquake, locals from villages throughout the valley had gathered in Langtang's monastery for a ghewa ceremony to mourn a recently passed village resident.
+The night before the earthquake, locals from villages throughout the valley had gathered in Langtang's monastery for a ghewa ceremony to mourn the recent death of a village resident.

 A large overhanging glacier was struck loose during the earthquake, sending debris down the valley.
 The disaster also included a landslide and pressure wave that flattened part of the village and many nearby trees.
 Langtang village was feared to be the hardest hit village in Nepal, due to its location in the valley and proximity to the epicenter.
 The neighboring village of Kyanjin Gompa, located further up the valley, was also badly damaged, though not as much as Langtang.
 Reportedly, even survivors who had been in nearby villages during the event were shocked by the magnitude of destruction at Langtang.